How Long Do Pool Filters Last? Replacement Guide & Signs

 When should I replace my pool filter?
 Different types?

-Need to know replacement schedule for pool filters.
+After following my pool filter manual religiously for years, I'm baffled why it says replace every 6 months when mine still looks spotless after twelve.
 Have cartridge now but considering switching.
 How long do different filter types actually last before they need replacing?
 What are the signs it's time for a new one?

 Quick Answer